petradev79/Text-Effects/README.md

 # Text-Effects
 Awesome text effects using only HTML and CSS
-- Image in Text (adding image background in text, set text-fill-color to transparent and background-clip to text)
+- Image in Text (add image background in text, set text-fill-color to transparent and background-clip to text)
-- Gradient Text
+- Gradient Text (add linear-gradient background in text and background-clip to text)
-- Typewriter Text
+- Typewriter Text (add character width animation and steps timing function)